neondatabase/website/content/docs/reference/glossary.md

 ## Safekeeper

 A Neon architecture component responsible for the durability of database changes.
 Postgres streams WAL records to Safekeepers.
 A quorum algorithm based on Paxos ensures that when a transaction is committed, it is stored on a majority of Safekeepers and can be recovered if a node is lost.
 Safekeepers are deployed in different availability zones to ensure high availability and durability.

-## scale-to-zero

-Scale-to-zero refers to Neon's Autosuspend feature, which places a compute into an `Idle` state when it is not being used.
-Neon suspends a compute after five minutes of inactivity, by default.
-See [Autosuspend](#autosuspend).

 ## Scale plan